Search for a place

 LLANLLAWDDOG, a parish in the district and county of Carmarthen; on a branch of the river Gwili, 6½ miles E by N of Conwil r. station, and 7½ NNE of Carmarthen.
 It contains the village of Rhydyrgane; and its Post town is Carmarthen.
 Acres, 7,013.
 Real property, £2,808.
 Pop., 696.
 Houses, 152.
 The property is subdivided.
 The living is a vicarage united with the vicarage of Llanpumpsaint, in the diocese of St. David's.
 Value, £150.
 Patron, the Vicar of Abergwilly.
 The church is dedicated to St. Llawddog, and is good.
 There is a Calvinistic Methodist chapel.

-Llanllawddog is now part of Carmarthenshire district.
-Click here for graphs and data of how Carmarthenshire has changed over two centuries.
-For statistics about Llanllawddog itself, go to Units and Statistics.
+Llanllawddog is now part of CARMARTHENSHIRE District.
+Click here for graphs and data of how CARMARTHENSHIRE has changed over two centuries.
+For statistics about Llanllawddog itself, go to Statistics.

-Click here for more detailed advice on finding places within A Vision of Britain through Time, and maybe some references to other places called "Llanllawddog".
+Click here for more detailed advice on finding places within A Vision of Ireland through Time, and maybe some references to other places called "Llanllawddog".